gabrielsanttana/google-keep/README.md

 # Google Keep Clone

-A clone of the Keep aplication from Google to write simple notes built with React and Hooks
+A clone of the Google Keep application that writes simple notes.
+Built with React and Hooks

 ## Instructions